How to open a bank account in the US from Australia [2026]

 Accounts are entirely digital, so you can make payments, convert currencies and check your balance right from your phone or laptop.

-And with a Wise Account you’ll also get US bank details including an account and routing number, to receive local USD payments, plus a linked Wise debit card for easy spending around the world.
+And with a Wise Account you’ll also get local US account details including an account and routing number, to receive local USD payments, plus a linked Wise Multi-Currency Card for easy spending around the world in 150+ countries.

 Account types: Both personal and business customers can open a Wise multi-currency account with no minimum balance or monthly fees to pay.
 You just pay a low, transparent fee for the services you use.

-Eligibility: Accounts are offered in most countries around the world – you’ll need a government issued ID and in some cases a proof of address or tax number to apply.
+Eligibility: Accounts are offered in most countries around the world, and you’ll need a government issued ID and in some cases a proof of address or tax number to apply.
 Full details of availability by location available on the Wise website.

 How to open an account with Wise